-Bail Act 2024: Key Changes for Police Station Reps
+Pre-Charge Bail Reforms: Key Changes for Police Station Reps

 What's Changed?

-The Police, Crime, Sentencing and Courts Act 2022 (PCSC Act) introduced major reforms to pre-charge bail that came into force throughout 2024.
+The Police, Crime, Sentencing and Courts Act 2022 (PCSC Act), Schedule 4, introduced major reforms to pre-charge bail.

 The Three Options Post-Interview